Home » The challenges and successes of media representation of Disability

 The challenge to media representations of disability is the tendency to sink into old and worn stereotypes.
 These familiar character arcs include people who whine and want to die, people who are heroic and overly courageous, people who need the “able-bodied friend” to teach them life isn’t over, people who cure themselves through sheer force of will, and people filled with murderous rage and hate because of their disability, people who become superhuman or superheroes and other classic simplistic views of persons with disabilities.

 In the long run, however, what does it matter whether people with disabilities are portrayed with absolute accuracy in films and television?
-According to reports published by the CBC @CBC, Canadians with disabilities have far more challenging issues to address: low levels of unemployment, continued lack of accessibility and inclusion, high rates of poverty, wages gaps and education gaps.
+According to reports published by the CBC @CBC, Canadians with disabilities have far more challenging issues to address: low levels of unemployment, continued lack of accessibility and inclusion, high rates of poverty, wage gaps, and education gaps.
 Truthfully, media representations of disability matter and it matters a great deal.
 To a large degree, media representations offer us an opportunity to see ourselves reflected in the zeitgeist of the times.
 For years, there were no people of color on television, and Native Americans were depicted in horribly inaccurate roles such as the enduring “Tonto”.
-These distortions infiltrate society and create misperceptions and reinforce negative stereotypes.
+These distortions infiltrate society create misperceptions and reinforce negative stereotypes.

 Kayla Brown of Washington University initiative, Disabilities, Opportunities, Internetworking, and Technology @doituw offers a wonderful analysis: